970Design/nsz-vue-comments-plugin/readme.txt

 = How do I set up reCAPTCHA v3? =
 1. Visit [Google reCAPTCHA Admin](https://www.google.com/recaptcha/admin)
 2. Register your site and select reCAPTCHA v3
-3. Copy the site key and secret key
+3. Copy the site key
-4. Add them to plugin settings under **Settings > Headless Comments**
+4. Add it to plugin settings under **Settings > Headless Comments**
 5. Enable the reCAPTCHA checkbox
 6. In your frontend, load the reCAPTCHA script and generate tokens before submitting comments